 In the conclusion

-Now that you know how to calculate battery run time and factors affecting it, use our battery life calculator to estimate your device’s battery performance.
+Now that you know how to calculate battery run time and the factors that affect it, use our battery life calculator to estimate your device’s battery performance.

-How do you calculate battery run time for the inverter?
+How to calculate battery run time for an inverter?

 Related Tags: